xmclark/resume/resume.md

 hand -->
 ### <span>Lead Software Engineer - SRE and Cloud Engineering at The Home Depot QuoteCenter</span> <span>Feb 2020 - Present</span>

-- Planned migration of all QuoteCenter Kubernetes continuous delivery pipelines from harness.io to spinnaker.
+- Planned migration for 88 QuoteCenter Kubernetes continuous delivery pipelines from Harness.io to Spinnaker.
 - Implemented observability-as-code framework for managing SLIs, SLOs and generating Terraform for DataDog dashboards and alerts using Node.js.
 - Embedded with customer teams to help train developers on instrumenting applications with Datadog observability, writing CircleCI pipelines, configuring harness.io pipelines, managing cloud infrastructure with terraform, and evangelizing devops.
 - Implemented re-usable CircleCI pipeline for publishing Helm Charts to GSC Chart repository.
+- Migrated all lower-lifecycle Kubernetes "Merch" environments from legacy Jenkins to Harness.io.

 ### <span>Senior Software Engineer, Platform Engineering at The Home Depot QuoteCenter</span> <span>June 2019 - Feb 2020</span>

-- Presented Identity and access management transformation to leadership that would migrate all applications to use OIDC SSO with fine-grain permissions in JWTs, and federated identity with THD internal IdP.
+- Presented Identity and access management transformation to leadership that would migrate all applications to OIDC SSO and and federated identity with THD internal IdP.
 - Completed report on all authentication and authorization patterns used at QuoteCenter, noting methods like OAuth2, stateless vs stateful sessions, and password security.
 - Completed assessment of all "bulkloader", data transfer jobs at QuoteCenter, noting compute layer targets like GKE or GCE, deployment mechanism like Harness or Jenkins, and orchestration complexity.